pnoltes/demonstrator-cluster/README.md

 * The web ui should some some additional stastictics.

 ##Restarting the cluster
-TODO
+You can restart the cluster by running from the project directory :
+* Restart bootstrap: `cd bootstrap && vagrant halt && vagrant up && cd -`
+* Stop workers: `cd workers && vagrant halt && cd -`
+* Clear cluster discovery: `sh bin/purge_etcd_discovery.sh http://172.17.8.2:4001 inaetics-cluster-1
+* Start workers: `cd workers && vagrant up && cd-`

 ##Update the docker images
 The docker images (provision,celix-agent & felix-agent) used for INAETICS can be updated by building a new docker images with a correct tag and pushing this tag. e.g to update a provisioning image you can do:

-* Git clone or cd to the node-provisioning-service project.
+* Git clone the project which needs to be updated (node-provisioning-service, node-agent-service, celix-node-agent-service`.
 * Make the wanted changes (e.g checkout a different branch)
 * Build the docker images with a tag using the ip address & port of the docker registry service and name of the images
-	* (For provisioning) `docker build -t 172.17.8.2:5000/inaetics/provisioning .`
+	* (For node-provisioning-service) `docker build -t 172.17.8.2:5000/inaetics/provisioning .`
+	* (For node-agent-service) `docker build -t 172.17.8.2:5000/inaetics/felix-agent .`
+	* (For celix-node-agent-service) `docker build -t 172.17.8.2:5000/inaetics/celix-agent .`
 * Push the image
-	* (For Provisioning) `docker push 172.17.8.2:5000/inaetics/provisioning`
+	* (For node-provisioning-service) `docker push 172.17.8.2:5000/inaetics/provisioning`

-TODO use script
+	* (For node-agent-service) `docker push 172.17.8.2:5000/inaetics/felix-agent`
+	* (For celix-node-agent-service) `docker push 172.17.8.2:5000/inaetics/celix-agent`

 ##Vagrant host types
 ###Bootstrap